 He has written and published several other books that contain first-person accounts of devotees who moved closely with Sri Ramana Maharshi and who were transformed by his power and presence.

-Last year David released a series twenty-seven films on Youtube in which he spoke about Ramana Maharshi, the places where he stayed, his devotees and his teachings.
+Last year David released a series of twenty-seven films on Youtube in which he spoke about Ramana Maharshi, the places where he stayed, his devotees, and his teachings.
 The series contains about fifteen hours of talks about Sri Ramana and can be found here:

 - No mind, I am the self: The lives and teachings of Sri Lakshmana Swamy and Mathru Sri Sarada

-- Final Talks – Annamalai Swami– teaching dialogues between Annamalai Swami and visitors to his ashram, recorded in the last six months of his life.
+- Annamalai Swami Final Talks– teaching dialogues between Annamalai Swami and visitors to his ashram, recorded in the last six months of his life.

 - The Power of the Presence (Part Two)